Best Stock Screeners

 Free; Plus $49.99/year

 Yahoo Finance remains one of the most accessible stock screeners for beginners.
-The interface is straightforward, the data is reliable, and it integrates seamlessly with Yahoo Finance's broader ecosystem of news, portfolios, and watchlists.
-While it lacks the depth of dedicated screeners, its simplicity and brand recognition make it a natural starting point for new investors learning to filter stocks.
+The interface is straightforward, the data is reliable, and it integrates seamlessly with Yahoo Finance's broader ecosystem of news, portfolios, and watchlists, so screening results connect directly to tools you're probably already using.
+While it lacks the depth of dedicated screeners, its simplicity and brand recognition make it a natural starting point for new investors learning to filter stocks for the first time.
+The core screener is free, with Yahoo Finance Plus available from $49.99/year adding more advanced charting and insights on top.
+The tradeoffs are what you'd expect from a beginner-friendly, general-purpose tool: screening criteria are fairly basic compared to dedicated platforms like Finviz or Koyfin, and the free tier's ad-heavy experience can be a real distraction during extended research sessions.

 Pros